DanielEnglisch/hagenberg-mitschriften/5.Semester/WEA5/chapters/6 JavaServerFaces.md

 <img src="../pics/JavaServerFaces/eventhandling_1.png" alt="databae" width="550"/>

-* Event listenerscaneffectthelifecyclein 3 ways
+* Event listener scan effect the life cycle in 3 ways
     * Let the lifecycle proceed normally
     * Call `FacesContext.renderResponse` to skip the rest of the life cycle up to RenderResponse
     * Call `FacesContext.responseComplete``to skip the rest of the life cycle entirely